ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ##### Existence Tests {#extest}
 {: unnumbered}

-A query by itself in a Logical context is an existence test which yields true if the query selects at least one node and yields false if the query does not select any nodes.
+A query by itself in a logical context is an existence test which yields true if the query selects at least one node and yields false if the query does not select any nodes.

 Existence tests differ from comparisons in that: